Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Chicken Soup originated from China, where people have been eating it for thousands of years.
-In fact, they’re so fond of this poultry dish that they have adapted it and added chili flakes and chili oil, which makes it a spicy delight.
+Chicken soup originated in China, where people have been enjoying it for thousands of years.
+They love this poultry dish so much that they’ve adapted it by adding chili flakes and chili oil, which gives it a spicy twist.
+Meanwhile, in South Korea, chicken soup often includes roots and dates, resulting in a balanced meal that is frequently paired with spicy kimchi and other side dishes.

 Chicken breast, Tagliatelle, Water, Cooking oil, Frozen mixed vegetables, Onion, Garlic cloves, Zucchinis, Garlic powder, Onion powder, Ground White pepper, Dried Rosemary, Dried Thyme, Chicken stock cube, Bay leaves and Salt.

 Cut the chicken into bite-sized pieces or half-inch cubes.
 Also, prepare the spices, such as ground white pepper, onion powder, garlic powder, dried thyme, dried rosemary, and a chicken stock cube.
 Preheat a pot to medium-low temperature.
-Drizzle the cooking oil, add the onion and garlic.
-Toss them around so the aromatics are evenly coated with oil.
-Cook the onion and garlic for four minutes, or until they begin to brown.

 Toss in all the remaining ingredients into the pot, a quarter cup of water, and then stir to mix.
 Continue to stir everything and cook the ingredients until all the chicken turns white in colour.

 Add the chicken stock cube, bay leaves, and one and a half litres of water to the pot.
 Then, simmer the soup for thirty minutes, on medium-low heat, with the lid closed.
 Add the noodles to the soup in the last nine minutes of simmering.
+Garnish with parsley, and enjoy.